ahirobe/flaming-hotties/Infomatics_README.md

 ### How to Use

 ### Technical Stack
-Kaggle:
+Kaggle: sourcing datasets

-Pandas:
+Pandas: data pre-processing

-aitextgen:
+aitextgen: text generation tool

-GPT-NEO:
+GPT-NEO: model

-HTML/CSS:
+HTML/CSS: frontend development

-Flask:
+Flask: backend development
 ### Datasets
 We sourced our datasets from Kaggle.
 We used the Walks into a Bar jokes dataset (insert link) and the Reddit Dad Jokes dataset (insert link).
 ### Model